The Science of Raman Spectrometer Design

 How the Raman Spectrometer Works

 Raman spectroscopy is a technique to study the vibrational characteristics of molecules.
-Raman microspectroscopy is Raman spectroscopy of microscopic sample features.
+Raman microspectroscopy is Raman spectroscopy of microscopic samples.

 Monochromatic light, usually from a laser, is used to illuminate a sample.
 Inelastic or Raman scattering occurs when a photon interacts with functional groups of the sample molecules and is wavelength shifted either up or down.
 The majority of energy shifted photons are to a lower energy state that corresponds to the vibrational energy mode of the functional group that caused the shift in the first place.

-In a Raman microspectrometer, such as those made by CRAIC Technologies, the Lightblades-R™ Raman spectrometer is integrated with a specially designed microscope.
+In a Raman microspectrometer, such as those made by CRAIC Technologies™, the Lightblades-R™ Raman spectrometer is integrated with a specially designed microscope.
 This integration allows for spectroscopy of microscopic sample areas.